wagtail/wagtail/docs/contributing/first_contribution_guide.md

 Before writing any code, take a moment to get your `git` hat on.
 When you clone the project locally, you will be checked out at the `main` branch.
 This branch is not suitable for you to make your changes on.
 It is meant to be the branch that tracks the core development of the project.

 Instead, take a moment to create a [new branch](https://www.atlassian.com/git/tutorials/using-branches).
 You can use the command line or install one of the many great git GUI tools.
 Don't listen to anyone that says you're not doing it right unless you use the command line.
 Reduce the things you need to learn today and focus on the `git` command line interface later.
-If you have a Mac, I recommend [Fork](https://git-fork.com/), otherwise, the [Github GUI](https://desktop.github.com/) is good enough.
+If you have a Mac, I recommend [Fork](https://git-fork.com/), otherwise, the [GitHub GUI](https://desktop.github.com/) is good enough.

 This new branch name should have some context as to what you are fixing and if possible the issue number being fixed.
 For example `git checkout -b 'feature/1234-add-unit-tests-for-inline-panel'`.
 This branch name uses `/` to represent a folder and also has the issue number `1234`, finally, it uses `lower-kebab-case` with a short description of the issue.